aluay/PersonalWebsite/README.md

 # PersonalWebsite
-Personal website that is sill in progress
+Personal website that is still in progress

 URL: https://aluay.github.io/PersonalWebsite/